 - A day when all students will be allowed to bring their pets to school

-- Store within the school All for 5shekels including food and drink
+- A shop within the school.
+All for 5 Shekels including food and drink

-- Use of an iPad as a notebook for school
+- Using the iPad as a school notebook

 - Petting zoo at school